Lamo2real/Lamo2real/README.md

 ### Konnichiwa dear viewer!
 #### Grab yourself a cup of coffee and please checkout my GitHub Profile

-##### My name is Kouravand, Lamo and down below are my attributes as a Cloud Data Engineer ⬇️
+##### My name is Kouravand, Lamo and down below are my attributes as a Cloud Engineer ⬇️

 #####  🔭  Expertise:
 * Python